-With a 12% ownership, the general public have some degree of sway over Domino's Pizza Enterprises.
+The general public, with a 13% stake in the company, will not easily be ignored.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 Private Company Ownership

-It seems that Private Companies own 27%, of the Domino's Pizza Enterprises stock.
+We can see that Private Companies own 27%, of the shares on issue.
 It's hard to draw any conclusions from this fact alone, so its worth looking into who owns those private companies.
 Sometimes insiders or other related parties have an interest in shares in a public company through a separate private company.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.